How to fix “certificate has expired or not yet valid error”?

 Rotating certificates

-To rotate server certificates, simply use the following command to generate a new configuration file with rotated certificates:
+To rotate server certificates, simply use the following command to generate a new configuration file containing rotated certificates:

-$ velociraptor --config /etc/velociraptor/server.config.yaml config rotate_key > /tmp/new_key.config.yaml
+$ velociraptor config reissue_certs --config /etc/velociraptor/server.config.yaml > /tmp/new_key.config.yaml

 You can view the new certificate using jq and openssl (here jq is used to show the PEM certificate of the frontend and openssl is used to decode it)